Institution: National Structural Integrity Research Centre (NSIRC)

 Application Deadline: Open throughout the year

-Funding Availability: Funded PhD Project (Students Worldwide)
+Funding Availability: Funded PhD Project (Students Worldwide

-Brazing is a well-established manufacturing process for a range of different safety critical components, however, a number steps are still operator dependent.
+Brazing is a well-established manufacturing process for a range of different safety-critical components, however, a number of steps are still operator dependent.
 Of particular criticality is the application of the brazing consumable, typically in a paste or wire form, which is used to form the joint.
 This requires the use of a skilled operator to correctly apply the consumable for each joint, which is a repetitive and time-consuming activity.
 The use process digitalisation to optimise the process and consumable application (creating greater production control) could result in significant improvements in process repeatability and robustness.